 Westrum and his family moved to the Phoenix, Arizona, area during his Giants coaching days, and he worked for the Arizona State Highway Department in the offseason.
 After the 1963 season, he was involved in a rare coaching trade of sorts.
 Mets coach Cookie Lavagetto, who had just recovered from a serious illness, asked if he could be moved to San Francisco to get back to his hometown in Oakland.
 After some discussions with the owners and managers of the two teams, the Giants agreed to take Lavagetto as a coach to replace Westrum, who was made a coach with the Mets for manager Casey Stengel.

 In July 1965 the 75-year-old Stengel fell and broke his left hip while stepping out of a car.
-Major surgery was required to insert a metal ball in the hip to reduce the displaced fracture, and Stengel pulled a surprise when he called Mets president George Weiss and recommended Westrum as the interim manager.
-Most thought that his choice would be Mets coach Yogi Berra, whom Stengel had once called his “assistant manager” when Berra played for Stengel with the New York Yankees.
+Major surgery was required, and Stengel pulled a surprise when he called Mets president George Weiss and recommended Westrum as the interim manager.
+Most thought that his choice would be coach Yogi Berra, whom Stengel had once called his “assistant manager” when Berra played for Stengel with the New York Yankees.
 Picking Westrum, though, seemed to indicate that Stengel planned to return as manager in 1966, figuring it would be easier for Westrum to step down than for the popular and ambitious Berra.

 It wasn’t until November 19, 1965, that the Mets finally made it official and named Westrum to be Stengel’s successor.
 He said the team would think positive and run more, and he set an ambitious goal of 70 wins and a first-division finish.
 Stengel’s fractured phrasing, affectionately called Stengelese, had been great copy for reporters covering the Mets, but the shy and reserved Westrum provided them with some malapropisms of his own.
-He paid tribute to Stengel by saying “They broke the molding when they made that man.”
-In his first spring training as manager in 1966, after a string of close games, Westrum observed, “We keep playing those cliff dwellers.”
+He paid tribute to Stengel by saying, “Boy, when they made him they threw away the molding.”8 In his first spring training as manager in 1966, after an extra-inning game, Westrum observed, “Whew!
+That was a real cliff dweller!”9

 As the season drew to a close, Westrum was looking for assurance that he would be rehired for 1968.
 Mets president Bing Devine, hired from the Cardinals in 1966 to succeed George Weiss, would not make a commitment, however, and on September 21 Westrum resigned, tired of losing and tired of waiting for a decision.
 His old friend, San Francisco Giants owner Horace Stoneham, hired him shortly to be the team’s first-base coach.

-His old friends had set up the Wes Westrum Baseball Museum in a 25-by-50 foot room in the local Clearbrook 256 American Legion Post in 1990, consisting mainly of items removed from Westrum’s lake cottage.
-“You don’t want to take all this junk to town,” Westrum marveled at the time.
-He hadn’t looked at some of the items for years.
+His old friends had set up the Wes Westrum Baseball Museum in a 25-by-50-foot room in the local Clearbrook American Legion Post 256 in 1990, consisting mainly of items removed from Westrum’s lake cottage.
+“You don’t want to take all this junk to town,” Westrum marveled at the time.13 He hadn’t looked at some of the items for years.
 Some were just stored in old boxes.

-The museum was a great source of pride for the community, but dwindling membership forced the Legion post to sell the building, and the space for the exhibits was no longer available for the museum.
-It was a bittersweet day in April 2007 when most of the friends who’d set up the displays in 1990 got back together, this time to carefully take them down to pack and ship to Westrum’s daughter and family back in Arizona.
+The museum was a great source of pride for the community, but dwindling membership forced the Legion post to sell the building, and the space for the exhibits was no longer available.
+It was a bittersweet day in April 2007 when most of the friends who’d set up the displays in 1990 got back together, this time to carefully take them down to pack and ship to Westrum’s daughter and family in Arizona.